pmcgoohan/targeting-zero-mev/content-layer.md

   <tr>
    <td>Ensure that the shufflers split their key correctly.
    </td>
-   <td>Submit all MsgEntropySplit for a MsgEntropy showing that you cannot derive MsgEntropy from a full set of MsgEntropySplit messages.
+   <td>Submit all MsgEntropySplit and a MsgEntropy showing that you cannot derive MsgEntropy from the full set of MsgEntropySplit messages.
    </td>
   </tr>
   <tr>
    <td>Ensure that the printer formed the MsgPickerChunk message correctly.
    </td>
-   <td>Show that the MsgPickerChunk contains missing or invalid MsgTransactionList/MsgSkip messages.
+   <td>Submit a MsgPickerChunk containing missing or invalid MsgTransactionList/MsgSkip messages.
 <p>
 (if the hash or previous hash is invalid the message can just be ignored)
    </td>